Seeds and Plants: Which Is Better?

 Tomatoes, Peppers, and Eggplants

-Most people don't experience a long-enough warm growing season to give these plants the full time in the garden they need to grow from seed to fruit harvest.
+Most people don't experience a long-enough warm growing season to give large fruiting plants like tomatoes, peppers, and eggplant the full time in the garden they need to grow from seed to fruit harvest.
 Ideally, you'll get well-grown seedlings in the ground the moment you pass your final threat of frost in the spring.
 It's worth it to buy healthy starts from the store so that you can maximize the time these guys spend under the warm sun ripening fruit for you.

 Perennial Herbs

-Herbs like rosemary, thyme, oregano, sage, and tarragon can take a fairly long time to grow from seed.
-If you see an herb plant at the store that looks healthy, it might be worth it to bring that little guy home so that you can snip your first leaves that very day.
-Besides, you'll probably pay about the same price for the entire plant as you would for a little plastic package of some leaves.
+Herbs like rosemary, thyme, oregano, sage, lavender, and tarragon can take a fairly long time to grow from seed.
+If you see a perennial herb plant at the store that looks healthy, it might be worth it to bring that little gal home so that you can snip your first leaves that very day.
+Besides, you'll probably pay about the same price for the entire plant as you would for a little plastic package of some leaves in the produce aisle.

 Btw: Annual herbs like cilantro, parsley, basil, and dill will grow from seed much faster and might be worth starting from seed instead.